PM Afternoon Programs Main Icon

 Grades 1, 2

-The Lego® Education WeDo 2.0 system is designed to provide young students a simple introduction to robotics and mechanical design.
-This course uses Lego® WeDo to allow students to explore and develop science, technology, engineering, and math, as well as language arts and social studies skills through project-based activities.
+The Lego® SPIKE system is designed to provide young students a simple introduction to robotics and mechanical design.
+Students will explore science, technology, engineering, and math, as well develop language arts and social studies skills through project-based activities using Lego® SPIKE.
 Working in teams, students will use these skills to design, create, and program moving models, all while enhancing their creative and problem-solving abilities.

 Grades 1, 2